drupalwxt/website/content/workflow/subprofile.md

 ## Implementations

-The `Open Data` repository listed below is a good example of a sub installatin profile of `WxT` gaining all of its + `Lightning`'s respective functionality as an immediate benefit.
+The `Open Data` repository listed below is a good example of a sub installation profile of `WxT` gaining all of its + `Lightning`'s respective functionality as an immediate benefit.

 - [site-open-data][site-open-data]

+## Skeleton

 Hopefully soon the [WxT composer project template generator][wxt-project] will incorporate support for generating sub installation profiles.
 Until that